 What is DAO?

 Also known as a decentralized autonomous organization, the DAO was a stateless venture capital fund that aimed to provide a business platform for companies that adhered to a decentralized financial venture model.
-It was founded in 2016 on the Ethereum blockchain through the largest crowdfunding campaign in history then which amassed more than $150 million.
+It was founded in 2016 on the Ethereum blockchain through the most extensive crowdfunding campaign in history, which amassed more than $150 million.

-The DAO creators reported a recursive call bug within the software and told the members who already financed more than 50 projects that their investments were not at risk.
-While the Ethereum network was still impenetrable, the DAO platform became the victim of a hack attack on the 18th of June 2016 that saw the transfer of 3.6 million Ether tokens into a “child DAO” – a platform with a similar structure to DAO.
+The DAO creators reported a recursive call bug within the software and told the members who had already financed more than 50 projects that their investments were not at risk.
+However, while the Ethereum network was still impenetrable, the DAO platform became the victim of a hack attack on June 18 2016 that saw the transfer of 3.6 million Ether tokens into a “child DAO” – a platform with a similar structure to DAO.

-The hack made Ether drop from $20 to $13 and drained almost a third of the entire number of tokens present at that time.
+The hack dropped Ether from $20 to $13 and drained almost a third of the total number of tokens.
 The value of lost Ether was estimated at $50 million.
 In the aftermath, two sides emerged.
-One claimed that the working algorithm of Ethereum was unbreakable, and another asking for a hard fork in the protocol that would return the stolen funds to the investors and prevent future hack attacks.
+One claimed that the working algorithm of Ethereum was unbreakable, and another asked for a hard fork in the protocol that would return the stolen funds to the investors and prevent future hack attacks.

-The second side won, and in July of 2016, Buterin confirmed the hard fork, which did not please some of the Ether miners.
-They did not adhere to the newly created chain (Ethereum) and chose to follow the old protocol, known as Ethereum Classic (ETC).
+The second side won, and in July 2016, Buterin confirmed the hard fork, which did not please some of the Ether miners.
+They did not adhere to the newly created chain (Ethereum) and followed the old Ethereum Classic protocol (ETC).

 Currently, the Ethereum community is still divided, but new investors, developers, and miners choose to run codes on the new, forked Ethereum chain.
-Both Ethereum and ETC remain two popular cryptos that are actively developing and strengthening their positions on the market.
+As a result, both Ethereum, and ETC remain two popular cryptos actively developing and strengthening their positions in the market.